GeertGiebens/LocoNet-12F683/README.md

 - You can program a new address by temporarily placing a bridge at the specified location, and send the opcode with a new address.

 - The device stores every change in the EEPROM.
-If the power supply is switched on the LED output assume the last position.
+If the power supply is switched on, the LED output assume the last position.

 - Important to know!
 There is a choice between how outputs  OUT2 and OUT3 react.
 Each output will be switched off by the corresponding LocoNet opcode (OPC_SW_REQ with SW2:DIR=’1’or’0’ and ON=’0’).
 But there is a possibility that the device itself switches off the output after a time = 260ms.
 You can set this option in the following way: If you program a new address, the device will look at the last received opcode before you removing the programming bridge.
 If in this opcode SW2:ON='1' then the device itself will switch off the output.
 This is for personal reasons, some of my devices do not send an opcode where SW2:ON=’0’ (for example toggle switches).
 Actually, it is safer to use this option, because if the opcode for switching off does not arrive, the output will not switch off!